Kenobi17/secret-server-task/README.md

 ## API

+1. cd into the api folder

-Set your .env variables or use the default ones.
+2. Set your .env variables or use the default ones.

 ```bash
 PORT=4000